 In less than ten years, the Group will have renewed its entire range of petrol engines:

-of the particulates emitted by a diesel engine eliminated by the PSA Group's additive particulate filter
+of the particulates emitted by a diesel engine eliminated by Groupe PSA's additive particulate filter

 reduction in CO2 emissions with the new family of EB PureTech 3-cylinder petrol engines developed by the PSA Group